Bambo-Rambo/RNG-Guides/HordeRNG.md

 In Tiny Finder, check the "Trigger by turn" box and fill in the rest of the fields accordingly.
 If you are leading with Illuminate instead of Synchronize, double the ratio value for the current location (14 for caves and 26 everywhere else).

+Your party number doesn't matter for this method.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde10.png)

 As said, the chance of triggering a wild horde each time we take a step, is significantly lower than using honey, which practically means that the possible target indexes will be way more limited.

 In the above image for example, we can see that there is only one index between 0-50000 that covers my expectations.
-And I obviously need to reach it before reaching my target main frame.
+And I obviously need to reach it before reaching my target frame.
-This means that the target index affects the minimum frame number I can aim for because I don't want to find and reach a nice frame before I have set up the TinyMT part.
+This means that the target index affects the minimum frame number I can aim for because I don't want to overpass a nice frame before I have set up the TinyMT part.

 * In XY, the fastest way to advance the TinyMT state, is during a wild battle at Route 17 (~1 index per frame).
 * In ORAS, fly to the south part of Route 121 where it's raining (~3 indexes per frame).

-Use these 2 ways to advance, and when you are getting close (around 1000 indexes before), return to your target location.
+Use these 2 ways to advance, and when you get close (around 1000 indexes before), return to your location.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde11.png)